Eccentricity as a signature of hierarchical subsolar-mass mergers in collapsar disks: Conclusions

 We have studied hierarchical mergers of subsolar-mass fragments in a collapsar-disk-like scenario modeled by scale-reduced numerical relativity simulations of up to 13 merging black holes.
 Across the different initial conditions and scenarios considered here, repeated capture and merger events generically build up substantial orbital eccentricity in the final surviving fragment.
 In our simulations, this growth reaches values as large as $e \sim 0.6$ (though the precise details will depend on the merger history), consistent with the expectation from repeated kick accumulation and gravitational focusing during the hierarchical assembly phase \citep{2001Icar..150..303F, 2006ApJ...642.1131K}.
 We validate this initial picture by performing a direct comparison with Newtonian N-body dynamics calculations, supporting the interpretation that the first stages of this dynamics are closely related to giant-impact-style orbital crossing and mergers \citep{1993Icar..106..247G, 2001Icar..152..205C, 2015ApJ...807..157T}.

 From the gravitational-wave point of view, our results suggest a clear separation between the unobservable fragment merger dynamics and the potentially observable final (subsolar-mass) merger with the central black hole.
 The early hierarchical mergers occur at frequencies around 10 kHz and low strain amplitudes, far outside the regime of current and planned gravitational-wave detectors.
-By contrast, the final merger between the central black hole and the hierarchically assembled secondary can enter the ground-based detector band with appreciable residual eccentricity not unlike eccentricity values claimed for a neutron-star--black-hole merger \citep{Morras:2025xfu}.
-If such a system were observed as a subsolar-mass compact-binary candidate, a robust measurement of eccentricity would therefore be a strong indication for a hierarchical formation channel in a collapsar disk rather than an isolated binary origin.
+By contrast, the final merger between the central black hole and the hierarchically assembled secondary can enter the ground-based detector band with appreciable residual eccentricity not unlike eccentricity values claimed for the neutron-star--black-hole merger GW200105 \citep{Morras:2025xfu}, although a merger in a hierarchical triple system seems most likely for that event \citep{Stegmann:2025clo,Romero-Shaw:2025otx,Morras:2026mrv}.
+Within our most massive simulation, hierarchical mergers lead to the formation of a solar-mass secondary.
+In general, for a black hole in a collapsar primary, we point out that consistent with the expectation that rapid mass accretion necessary for subsolar mass formation \citep{Lerner:2025dkd} in a magnetically arrested regime \citep{Narayan:2003by,Tchekhovskoy:2011zx} leads to the rapid spin down of the central black hole \citep{Lowell:2023kyu,Lowell:2025ris}, which in the collapsar scenario can be around $a \simeq 0.2$ \citep{Jacquemin-Ide:2023aax}, consistent with the expectation of low spin in black hole neutron star mergers, incl.
+GW200105 \citep{Morras:2025xfu}.
+Especially, if such a system were observed as a subsolar-mass compact-binary candidate, a robust measurement of eccentricity would therefore be a strong indication for a hierarchical formation channel in a collapsar disk rather than an isolated binary origin.